SecurityLogMiner/log-collection-documentation/PRD.md

 ## User Experience and Usability Plan

+Suppose we have user, A who wants to access their log events from the server.
-Lets take a user, A, who just attached a new service on their machine and wants visibility on the data logs being generated from a specific path.
-After creating an account on the product website, the user installs the product onto their machine and supplies the credentials sent to them to establish a secure connection with their personal server instance.
-When the user begins sending data to the central server, their data is visible on their dashboard, streaming from the central server.
+They have attached a new service on their machine and wants visibility on data logs that are being generated from a specific path.
+User A accesses and interacts with the front-end implementation of the product.
+They are prompted to create an account or sign in to authenticate themselves.
+    As User A is a valid user, their IP address appears whitelisted on the server They receive a certificate with a public key and aims to use the Cert AND Public key to connect to the centralized server using a client software.
+        Simply put, a valid user account is needed to observe a legitimate IPS match with the public keys present in the certificate.
+A secure connection is established with their personal server instance.
+As User A begins sending data to the centralized server, the data that is actively sent is visible on display on the service dashboard.

 We will make every attempt to ensure compatibility with users with disabilities as the project progresses.